 The New York State and Local Employees' Retirement System provides retirement benefits as well as death and disability benefits.
-This is a cost-sharing multiple-employer retirement system.
 The net position of the System is held in the New York State Common Retirement Fund (The Fund), which was established to hold all net assets and record changes in plan net position allocated to the System.
 The Comptroller of the State of New York serves as the trustee of the Fund and is the administrative head of the System.
 Obligations of employers and employees to contribute and benefits to employees are governed by the New York State